 It appears that the search for a balanced life has been a human activity for a long time.
 Here are some of the tools that I have found:

-- The Buddhist Idea of the Middle Way: The Buddha came to this idea after living a life of extremes.
-In his youth, he was a wealthy prince, and then chose to give it up to live as a ascetic.
+The Buddhist Idea of the Middle Way: The Buddha came to this idea after living a life of extremes.
+In his youth, he was a wealthy prince and then chose to give it up to live as an ascetic.
 As a holy man, his practices were so extreme that he almost died.
 As part of his spiritual journey, he discovered the value of living between the two extremes, or the Middle Way.

 Can We Have It All?

 One of the reasons that many people search for a balanced life is their desire to have/or do it all.
 But is this possible?
 Maybe, but not at the same time.

 Perhaps one piece to the search for a balanced life is that we need to expand the time-frame.
 Rather than asking if we’re balanced in this week, month or year; maybe we can ask if we are living a balanced life at this stage.
 Or what if the Merriam-Webster definition is right and balance takes place in the moment, only to shift out of balance so easily?
 Hmmm….the search continues….

 And now…an amazing display of balance–elegant, graceful and inspiring….Enjoy!